Why Use Specialist Probate Solicitors?

 If the deceased dies intestate – without a will – a Grant of letters of administration must instead be sought to grant an appropriate individual the role of administrator.
 There is a strict hierarchy dictating who can apply for letters of administration: spouse or civil partner are prioritised, then children, grandchildren, parents, siblings, and finally more distant relatives are in turn eligible to apply.

 As administrator, you are responsible for dividing the estate according to the statutory rules for intestacy as set out by the government, which determines how an estate should be divided depending on the deceased’s surviving relations.

 Our probate solicitors are experienced in offering a sensitive, understanding and knowledgeable service at what we know can be a very distressing and emotive time.
-Our probate solicitors have a thorough knowledge of administration of estates and of the probate process and can be relied upon to guide you carefully through each step of these legal processes.
+We have a thorough knowledge of administration of estates and of the probate process and can be relied upon to guide you carefully through each step of these legal processes.

 An experienced probate solicitor will have an initial consultation with you, free of charge, to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
 We will also provide you with a price quotation and a choice of funding methods at the outset.

 Make A Free Enquiry